anabaei/javalearn/Java_Java_Java.md

 ### Java Learn

-* Static methods can not access to instance variables outside, unless the instance was created inside static mehthods like calling non static classes inside main static
+* Static methods can not access to instance variables outside, unless the instance was created inside static mehthods like calling non static classes inside main static [here](https://www.quora.com/What-is-the-difference-between-static-and-non-static-methods-memory-allocation-in-java)
-*
+* Static methods are not-thread safe so only one thread running but non-static methods are thread-safe and more than one thread can run.

 <details>
            <summary>JRE & JDK </summary>